This might not be a surprise to you but I think that most restaurant meals are a tad bit overpriced.

 You can buy a lot of rice for $20, people.

 And I have better news for you.
 The concept that risotto is hard to make is a myth.
 It’s really not.
 You can do it.
 I promise.
 And while you’re making it, you can also fold in some delicious persimmons.
-If you do this, you’ll be left with a big pot of some of the best risotto I’ve ever eaten.
+If you do this, you’ll be left with a big pot of this Persimmon Risotto, and it is some of the best risotto I’ve ever eaten.

 1) Peel and dice persimmons.
 Dice shallots.
 Toss chicken breasts with some olive oil and season well with salt and pepper.